hansratzinger/make3d/README.md

 ![exhaustion adapter Metabo KGS 254 M v2](https://user-images.githubusercontent.com/50781679/168376340-b1b7de29-44a8-4c86-b1d8-861c63904f2c.jpg)

-above: Metabo KGS 254 M with exhaustion adapter screwed into adapter for Generic amazon hose To fix the adapter change the two screws and use PT-screws 4.2 x 16 instead.
+above: Metabo KGS 254 M with exhaustion adapter screwed into adapter for Generic amazon hose To fix the adapter replace the two PT 4.2 x 9 screws with PT-screws 4.2 x 16.

 #### Einhell TC-TS 2025/2 U

 ![CropImage](https://user-images.githubusercontent.com/50781679/168492029-3aacd25b-2145-41b1-a9e7-812dd3871b06.jpg)
+To improve the hold of the adapter on the exhaustion connector of the Einhell use the washer (Dichtungsring) as seen above.

 #### ELU MH65 adapter